chris-short/chrisshort.net/content/video/devops-not-war-raleigh.md

-+++
-author = "Chris Short"
-date = 2019-10-01
+---
+ShowTOC: false
+author: Chris Short
+date: "2019-10-01"
-description = "DevOps needs to focus on more than Dev and Ops to be truly transformative for an organization.
+description: DevOps needs to focus on more than Dev and Ops to be truly transformative for an organization.
 What about your security folks?
+What about your network team?
+draft: false
+slug: devops-not-war-raleigh
+tags:
+- talks
+- speaking
+- videos
+- public speaking
-What about your network team?" draft = false slug = "devops-not-war-raleigh" tags = ["talks", "speaking", "videos", "public speaking"] title = "DevOps is Not War - DevOpsDays Raleigh 2019" ShowTOC = false
+title: DevOps is Not War - DevOpsDays Raleigh 2019
-+++
+---

 {{< carbon >}}